 After arranging the objects, Chibi descended back into Chibihome, and rested there.

-When Adriana came back to her room, it was late, and the moon hung full over the barren trees that surrounded the house like skeletal grasping fingers.
-In the moonlights, she was able to see that something was amiss, even before turning on the light.
+When Adriana came back to her room, it was late, and the moon hung nearly full over the barren trees entombing the house.
+In the moonlight she was able to see that something was amiss, even before turning on the light.

 On the floor, the contents of her bag had been arranged to form a single word.